Want to see dentists and services near you?

 • CDCP uses a national fee guide; workplace plans may offer more coverage

-• CDCP doesn’t require monthly premiums or deductibles
+• CDCP doesn’t require monthly premiums or deductibles.

-Does The CDCP Account For Inflation?
+Does The CDCP Eligibility Account For Inflation?

 Currently, CDCP income thresholds are fixed, and there’s no confirmed plan to index them for inflation.
 However, ongoing program reviews could lead to changes in the future to ensure more Canadians maintain access as costs rise.